vtjon/nativescript-dev-sass/README.md

 _variables.scss
 ```

-Node-sass will throw an error if the `@import variables;` syntax is used.
-As a workaround, use an explicit filename, like: `@import variables.scss;`
+Node-sass will throw an error if the `@import 'variables';` syntax is used.
+As a workaround, use an explicit filename, like: `@import 'variables.scss';`

 This is currently on the roadmap for node-sass 4.0.
 [See this issue for more detail](https://github.com/sass/node-sass/issues/1222).